Skip to content

 Role

-Craig is a Senior Lecturer in Metabolism.
-Craig is interested in the basic mechanistic biology of both cells and tissue systems, working to apply this understanding towards treatment strategies targeting human diseases.
-Craig is focussed upon the mechanisms and metabolic roles of NAD+ consuming enzymes.
+Craig is an Associate Professor of Metabolic Health.
+He is interested in the basic mechanistic biology of both cells and tissue systems, working to apply this understanding towards treatment strategies targeting human disease.
+The laboratory are focussed upon the mechanisms and metabolic roles of NAD+ consuming enzymes and interactions with steroid hormone signaling.

 Career overview